tassones/getting_git/README.md

 # getting_git
-A repository for EVSC5040 git workshop
+A repository for the EVSC5040 git workshop